 Another blogger I am a big fan of is Vicky Myers.
 She shared this DIY tote bag idea with us for a quintessential upcycle project – a bag made out of old denim jeans.
 Its a classic if there ever was one in the upcycling world.
 Her tutorial for how to make one of your own is here.

-If you are looking for ways to use up what is left over from your jeans when you are finished have a look at this article:
+If you are looking for ways to use up what is left over from your jeans when you are finished have a look at these articles:

 T-shirt Tote Bags

 There are so many variations on a T-shirt Tote Bag out there.
 Arguably it is the easiest one to start with for a complete beginner.
 You can find three different takes on how to make a T-shirt tote bag here:

 Meredith Amand made a simple kids tote bag out of an ill-fitting kids t-shirt (the cat tote photo above).

 Me and My Inklings went for a t-shirt tote bag with a lining fabric to make it more robust.
 You can find the tutorial here.

 Finally Skip to My Lou jazzed up her take on an upcycled t-shirt bag with some tie dying.
 Find out how to do it here.